objcio/articles/2015-02-10-gpu-accelerated-machine-vision.md

 The Canny edge detection process consists of a sequence of steps.
 First, like with Sobel edge detection (and the other techniques we'll discuss), the image needs to be converted to luminance before edge detection is applied to it.
 Once a grayscale luminance image has been obtained, a slight [Gaussian blur](http://www.sunsetlakesoftware.com/2013/10/21/optimizing-gaussian-blurs-mobile-gpu) is used to reduce the effect of sensor noise on the edges being detected.

-Once the image has been prepared, the edge detection can be performed.
+After the image has been prepared, the edge detection can be performed.
 The specific GPU-accelerated process used here was originally described by Ensor and Hall in "GPU-based Image Analysis on Mobile Devices."[^4]

 First, both the edge strength at a given pixel and the direction of the edge gradient are determined.
 The edge gradient is the direction in which the greatest change in luminance is occurring.
 This is perpendicular to the direction the edge itself is running.